Path-averaged Kinetic Equation for Stochastic Systems: Introduction

-Classical formulation of FPE applies well if a stochastic process depends only on the changes of state variables, while has nothing to do with the paths traveled during variation from one state to another.
-On the contrary, when a system strongly relies not only on the changes of its state variables, but also on its transition paths, or more specifically, if the problems of interest are transition-path-dependent (TPD), then FPE is insufficient.
-Therefore, how to explicitly take into account multiple possibilities in the path of each transition step becomes crucial; especially when we focus our attention to the effect on the evolution of a system arising from uncertainties in transition paths.
+The path-dependence is a general property of systems with multiple time scales and long-time correlation in state transition, in which the time rates of changes of the system variables in states are so significant that they cannot be neglected any more, and cannot be estimated linearly as the differences between adjacent states either.
+For instance, in studies of turbulent flows by means of statistical mechanics, macro flows are regarded as collections of motion of eddies with different temporal and spatial scales.
+It has been demonstrated that motion of large eddies is usually non-local \citep{SBPOPE-TURBULENTFLOWS,Tsuji2012}, resulting in that all actions that eddies experience along the different paths of state transition affect ultimately the statistical properties of turbulent flows.
+Such a property is not peculiar to turbulent flows, but occurs in many systems with multiple time scales.

-This paper is aimed to provided a formulation for a path-ensembled kinetic equation for stochastic processes.
+The Markovian FPE focuses on a small segment of a path for state transition during a short time interval, and thus fails to account for the influences that take place all along the entire path due to long-time correlation.
+In other words, from a point of view of statistical mechanics, the ensemble average defined in the Markovian FPE is on the states of a system and their statistical distribution; differently, the ensemble for a path-dependent stochastic process is required to be defined as a set of the state variables along with their evolution paths and corresponding distributions.
+Apparently, classical formulation of Markovian FPE applies well if a stochastic process depends only on the changes of state variables; on the contrary, when a system relies strongly not only on the changes of its state variables, but also on its transition paths, or more specifically, if the problems of interest are path-dependent, then Markovian FPE is insufficient.
+Therefore, how to explicitly take into account multiple possibilities in the paths of each transition step of a non-equilibrium system becomes crucial; especially, when we focus our attention to the effect on the evolution of a system arising from uncertainties in transition paths.
+This paper is aimed to provided a formulation of a kinetic equation for path-dependent systems.